How to Stay Protected from Phishing Attacks?Tarak Mitra

 How to Stay Protected from Phishing Attacks?

-- Verify Website’s Security – It’s good to be a little cautious about supplying sensitive financial information online, if we are on a secure website; however, before submitting any sensitive information, make sure the site’s URL begins with “https” and there must be a closed lock icon near the address bar.
+- Verify Website’s Security– It’s good to be a little cautious about supplying sensitive financial information online, if we are on a secure website; however, before submitting any sensitive information, make sure the site’s URL begins with “https” and there must be a closed lock icon near the address bar.
 Verify the site’s security certificate as well, if incase we get a message stating website may contain malicious files, it’s advisable not to open the site.
 We must not download files from suspicious emails or websites; because search engines may show certain links which can lead users to a phishing webpage.
+This stands out as one of the best tips to prevent phishing.

-- Use Antivirus Software – There are abundant reasons to use antivirus software.
+- Use Antivirus Software– There are abundant reasons to use antivirus software.
 Keep your software up to date, as new definitions are added all the time in line with the new scams.
-Anti-spyware and firewall settings should be used to prevent phishing attacks and users should update the programs regularly.
+Anti-spyware and firewall settings should be used to get protection from phishing attacks and users should update the programs regularly.
 Antivirus software scans every file which comes through the Internet to our system, it helps to prevent unintended damages.

-- Stay updated – New phishing scams are being developed all the time; not being aware of these new phishing techniques can involuntarily make you fall prey to one.
+- Stay updated– Phishing in cybersecurity is a growing concern as scams are being developed all the time; not being aware of these new phishing techniques can involuntarily make you fall prey to one.
 IT administrators, ongoing security awareness training and simulate phishing for all users is highly recommended in keeping security top of mind throughout the organization.

-Most organizations today need a team to focus on performing security testing.
+Most organizations today need a team adept at security testing tools to focus on performing security testing.
 They also need to emphasize other critical areas such as cloud security, performance, big data, and more; a lot of applications are launched in the market without being tested thoroughly and this had led to the critical need for pureplay independent software testing vendors who can provide the focused approach to testing, so desired.

 The Security Testing services provided by Cigniti Technologies comprise an in-depth security analysis maintained by reports and dashboards that are comprehensive, in addition to remedial measures for any issues that may be found.
-Cigniti also has exceptional expertise in Security Testing for mobile applications, web applications, web services, and software products, both over the cloud, as well as on premise.
+Cigniti also has exceptional expertise in Security Testing for mobile applications, web applications, web services, and software products, both over the cloud and on-premise.

 To know more about the array of security-specific solutions our services can provide, visit our security testing services and get in touch with our experts.